 - Observe prescribed procedures and schedules for academic advisement, registration, and advancement in a chosen program of study;

-Institutional disciplinary measures shall be imposed, through appropriate due procedures, for conduct which adversely affects the College’s pursuit of its educational objectives, which violates or shows a disregard for the rights of other members of the academic community, or which endangers property or persons on property owned or controlled by Northeast State.
+Institutional disciplinary measures shall be imposed, through appropriate due procedures, for conduct that adversely affects the College’s pursuit of its educational objectives, that violates or shows a disregard for the rights of other members of the academic community, or that endangers property or persons on property owned or controlled by Northeast State.
 The Vice President for Student Affairs is charged with investigating complaints.

 Northeast State’s institutional policy statement on